-We were engaged to conduct a performance audit of the General Obligation Bond Fund (Proposition R) of the Southwestern Community College District's (the District) for the year ended June 30, 2023.
+We were engaged to conduct a performance audit of the General Obligation Bond Fund (Proposition R) of Southwestern Community College District's (the District) for the year ended June 30, 2024.

-We conducted this performance audit in accordance with generally accepted government auditing standards.
+We conducted this performance audit in accordance with generally accepted government auditing standards issued by the Comptroller General of the United States (Government Auditing Standards).
 Those standards require that we plan and perform the audit to obtain sufficient, appropriate evidence to provide a reasonable basis for our findings and conclusions based on our audit objectives.
 We believe that the evidence obtained provides a reasonable basis for our findings and conclusions based on our audit objectives.